-Biden heckled at Terry McAuliffe rally, plagued by another small crowd
+Biden heckled at Terry McAuliffe rally in Virginia: 'It's not a Trump rally, let him holler'

 "That’s OK, that’s alright, let him talk," Biden said as the crowd began to stir when an unknown individual started yelling from the back.

-"Look, it’s not a Trump rally let him holler, no one’s paying attention," he added, causing Virginia gubernatorial candidate Terry McAuliffe, the Democrat Biden was there to support, to chuckle and clap in the background.
+"Look, it’s not a Trump rally, let him holler, no one’s paying attention," he added, causing Virginia gubernatorial candidate Terry McAuliffe, the Democrat Biden was there to support, to chuckle and clap in the background.

 BIDEN ADMIN RIPPED BY FOREIGN POLICY THINK TANK FOR INVITING U.N.
 ENVOY ON RACISM TO ASSESS U.S.